Mehmet Aziz: Career

+Cultural legacy and commemoration

+In recognition of Mehmet Aziz’s pivotal role in the successful malaria eradication programme in Cyprus, contemporary artistic works have engaged with his legacy and the broader history of public health on the island.
+On 3 May 2025, a concert was held at Shakespeare House in Cyprus, led by musician Burcu Karagöz, which sought to reinterpret the historical narrative of malaria elimination through music.
+The event blended musical performance with public health history, aiming to move beyond a purely medical framing by highlighting the social, political, and personal dimensions of the malaria-cessation story.
+The concert concluded with the world premiere of a new composition titled Sinekci Aziz Efendi ve Arkadaşları — a piece composed and performed by Karagöz that commemorates the labour of public health in Cyprus and pays homage to Aziz and his contemporaries.
+The performance and composition have since been presented as part of broader efforts to celebrate and reflect on the island’s malaria-free transformation through artistic expression.

 Extinction of the Cypriot freshwater blenny

 Although glorified for his extermination of Malaria in Cyprus, the disease was not all Aziz was attributed to have exterminated from the island.
 The Cypriot freshwater blenny was a fish reported from just 2-3 torrents in the Limassol district by the then Commissioner of Limassol, Roland L. N. Michell in 1909.
 Now presumed extinct on the island and potentially an endemic species, the extermination of the species was attributed to Aziz's DDT campaign.

 Personal life

 He was married to Hifsiye.
 Their daughters include Türkan Aziz, who became the first chief nurse on the island, and Kamran Aziz, who was the first female Turkish Cypriot composer and pharmacist.

 Aziz died in 1991, aged 98, in north Nicosia.